MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/troubleshoot-common-problems-with-web-deploy.md

 ## Logging

 When you run into issues related to Web Deploy, there are several logging options depending on where the problem occurs.
 By default, Web Deploy logs to the Event Log under **Applications** > **Microsoft Web Deploy**.
-This is a great place to start looking for errors on the destination server.
+It's a great place to start looking for errors on the destination server.

 If you can't diagnose the problem using the Event Log, here are some other options: